IyannaB623/Python-Projects/README.md

 :white_small_square: Also in Option 2, you can also recieve you custom input back without any changes if it already satisfies all of the requirements as mentioned above.

 :white_small_square: You can continue to generate more passwords by inputting 'Y' for yes, when asked, to restart function.

+## 5. Recipe Madlibs

+:white_small_square: This project takes in user input to producd a madlib with the theme of recipes.

+:white_small_square: The user will insert any noun, adjectives, verbs, and more that come to mind without seeing the madlib script.

+:white_small_square: Then the inputs are stored inside variables to be printed into the script.

+:white_small_square: This makes for a rather entertaining recipe in the end.